Sage-Bionetworks/portalsDocs/_categories/onboarding.md

 ---
 name: onboarding
 title: Onboarding
-excerpt: Get a brief overview of some of the main components of Synapse.
+excerpt: Read these articles first to get a better understanding of Synapse.
 explanation: Get a brief overview of some of the main components of Synapse.
 section: before-you-start
 order: 2